owodu001/burger/README.md

 ### Description

 This is a a burger logger using Sequelize, Node, and Express.
+Users can enter a burger they would like to eat and are given the option to devour it.
+Once devoured, burgers move to the right into the eaten queue.
+There is no limit to amount of burgers one may devour!

 ### Visuals